 Check eval freshness before routing.
 If the last eval is older than 24 hours, treat AI as unvalidated and route to legacy until eval is current.

-Cap blast radius per decision.
+Cap blast radius per decision type.
 Requests with downstream financial, legal, or irreversible consequences get a lower AI traffic share than informational ones.

 Give on-call a one-command toggle that forces all traffic to legacy without a deploy.
-The kill switch is documented and tested quarterly, not when the incident hits.
+Test the kill switch quarterly, not when the incident hits.

 Log every routing decision with confidence score, eval timestamp, and chosen path.
 That log is the audit trail when a stakeholder asks why the request went to AI.